-March 3, 1944: More Meet Me In St. Louis work, including rehearsals for the “Dinner Sequence”; “Halloween Sequence” and “Xmas Card Game”; the latter did not appear in the final film and it’s unknown if it was even filmed.
+March 3, 1944: More Meet Me In St. Louis work, including rehearsals for the “Dinner Sequence”; “Halloween Sequence” and “Xmas Card Game.”
+The latter did not appear in the final film and it’s unknown if it was even filmed after these rehearsals.
 Time called: 11 a.m.; arrived: 11:40 a.m.; dismissed: 3:15 p.m.

 March 3, 1945: This 4-page ad appeared in the “Showmen’s Trade Review” promoting Meet Me In St. Louis

 March 3, 1947: After a couple of days off (and not from being ill), Judy returned to MGM and more vocal rehearsals for the “Voodoo” number in The Pirate.
 Time called: 2:00 p.m.; dismissed: 4:50 p.m.